Robust Least Squares Problems with Binary Uncertain Data: Supermodular

 Lemma \ref{thm:alg_PG} requires that the subsolver $\alg$ satisfies approximation guarantee when solving the inner maximization problem individually.
 In this context, we consider invoking algorithms for solving supermodular maximization (submodular minimization) problems, which are known to be polynomial-time solvable.

-\begin{theorem}[\cite{jiang2022minimizing}, Theorem 1.7] Given an Evaluation Oracle (EO) for a submodular function $h: \{0,1\}^n \to \mathbb{R}$, there exists a strongly polynomial-time algorithm that minimizes $h$ using $O\left(n^3 \log \log n / \log n \right)$ calls to EO. \end{theorem}
+\begin{theorem}[\cite{jiang2022minimizing}, Theorem 1.7] Given an Evaluation Oracle (EO) for a submodular function $h: \{0,1\}^n \to \mathbb{R}$, there exists a strongly polynomial-time algorithm that minimizes $h$ using $O\left(n^3 \log \log n / \log n\right)$ calls to EO. \end{theorem}

-The core framework in \cite{jiang2022minimizing} minimizes a submodular function by applying its strongly polynomial Algorithm 3 to the function’s Lov\'{a}sz extension, which internally reduces to the Shortest Vector Problem (SVP).
-For convenience, we refer to this approach as the \emph{Lov\'{a}sz-SVP solver}.
-Together with earlier results, this implies the polynomial-time convergence of Algorithm \ref{alg:RLLS_submax} in the supermodular linear case.
+{The strongly polynomial submodular minimization algorithm of \cite{jiang2022minimizing} applies Algorithm 3 of that paper to the Lov\'{a}sz extension of the target submodular function.
+For clarity, we use this exact submodular minimization routine as an inner oracle and refer to it as the \emph{Lov\'{a}sz-extension-based SFM (Submodular Function Minimization) oracle}.} Together with earlier results, this implies the polynomial-time convergence of Algorithm \ref{alg:RLLS_submax} in the supermodular linear case.